Our Policies A-Z

 Iceland

-Although it is not a Member State of the European Union, Iceland is closely integrated with the EU through its participation in the EEA, its membership of the Schengen Area, and its participation in social and cultural programmes including Erasmus+.
-In the event that the Icelandic people express a desire to join or further integrate with the EU, LYMEC calls for the establishment of a clear and concrete path towards such integration.
+Although not a Member State of the European Union, Iceland is closely integrated with the EU through its participation in the EEA, its membership of the Schengen Area, and its participation in social and cultural programmes, including Erasmus+.
+If the Icelandic people express a desire to join or further integrate with the EU, LYMEC calls for establishing a clear and concrete path towards such integration.

 ID Cards